gemini64/a1-llm/worklog.md

 Specifics about the morpho-syntactic structures a learner of a given level has to know depend on the specific language and may also depend on their course program.

 To formulate a set of suitable tasks we focused primarily on the "receptive (written)" items listed for the A1 level.
-A complete list is available [here](https://docs.google.com/document/d/1b42g0Jf0bsDng8b3Alx4XeyjpWfw1F5pkZ7YKi06lbU).
+A complete list, extracted from the CEFR Companion Volume, is available [here](https://docs.google.com/document/d/1b42g0Jf0bsDng8b3Alx4XeyjpWfw1F5pkZ7YKi06lbU).

 We defined 4 tasks:
 - Writing a postcard